Lipofilling & Fat Transfer

 Various body proportions can be enhanced by lipofilling.
-The grafted fat can be used to enhance your buttocks, define your abdomen, increase breast fullness, and improve scars and many other clinical indications.
+The grafted fat can be used to enhance your hip-dips, define your abdomen, increase breast fullness, and improve scars and many other clinical indications.
 One popular choice at Castleknock Cosmetic Clinic is fat transfer to the breasts.
-Lipofilling to the breasts is procedure that was proven to be safe after long cohort studies showed it may even have protective roll.
+Fat transfer to the breasts is procedure that is proven to be safe following long cohort studies.
+Long term studies showed it may even have protective roll.
 Increasing evidence suggests that the complication rates and clinical results are generally acceptable to both clinicians and patients.

 Fat Transfer to Hands

 Hands are one of the most visible unclothed areas of the human body and also one of the first areas to show visible signs of ageing.
 The back of the normal hand is not a repository of fat and the attractive young hand is full not fat.
 The key to the successful hand rejuvenation of the ageing hand is to create an integrated layer of fat grafts over the back of the hand that makes the skin look and feel thicker with a slight youthful fullness.
 The back of an attractive, healthy hand has a slight fullness that obscures veins and tendons but does not hide them.